erenbalibey/Molecular-Dynamics-project-AlTi_Project-/README.md

 ## 📁 File Structure
 - `in.proje`: LAMMPS input script.
 - `library.meam` & `TiAl.meam`: MEAM potential parameter files.
 (Obtained from this link:https://www.ctcms.nist.gov/potentials/entry/2025--Sharifi-H-Wick-C-D--Ti-Al/2025--Sharifi-H--Ti-Al--LAMMPS--ipr1.html)
 - `lmp.exe`: LAMMPS executable engine.
+(Find the LAMMPS folder in the AppData\Local location and copy all the files inside the "bin" folder to this project file)
 - `output.txt`: Raw simulation data (positions and forces).
 - `analysis.ipynb`: Jupyter Notebook for processing and visualization.